SebaSOFT/walls-have-ears/README.md

 ## TO DO

-- Estimate L shaped rooms and track sound bouncing, so it doesn't get muffled (possible echo/delay effect)
+- **Acoustic Ray Tracing:** Estimate L shaped rooms and track sound bouncing, so it doesn't get muffled (possible echo/delay effect)
-- ~~Have three or more muffling densities and assign them to the wall they are listening through~~
-- ~~Have a setting for disable sound muffling, useful for muffled sounds or ambient global sounds you may want to eclude~~
+- See v12 improvements above

 ## Known Issues